wuihee/notes/machine-learning/advanced-learning-algorithms/applying-machine-learning.md

 - A small $\lambda$ value leads to high variance (over-fitting).
 - A large $\lambda$ value leads to high bias (under-fitting).

+### Learning Curves

+- We can use a learning curve to evaluate a model's performance.
+A learning curve plots the amount of data the model is trained on to its performance.
+- For a model with high bias, adding more data is not helpful, because you can only do so much with a simple model.
+- However, for a model with high variance, adding more data can allow your model to create more accurate fits.

+### Debugging

+- For models with high variance:
+  - Reduce features
+  - Get more data
+  - Reduce $\lambda$
+- For models with high bias
+  - Increase features
+  - Add polynomial features
+  - Increase $\lambda$

+### Bias & Variance in Neural Networks

+- Neural networks resolve the bias-variance tradeoff dilemma faced in traditional machine learning algorithms.
+- Neural networks are often low-bias because they can fit complicated functions.
+- A simple formula for training a neural network is to repeatedly increase its complexity via hidden layers/units until it does well on the training data.
+Afterwards, repeatedly feed it more training data until it does well on the cross-validation data.
+- Additionally, we don't need to worry about overfitting for large neural networks as long as the regularization is chosen well.

+    ```python
+    model = Sequential(
+        Dense(units=25, activation="relu", kernel_regularizer=L2(0.01))
+        Dense(units=15, activation="relu", kernel_regularizer=L2(0.01))
+        Dense(units=1, activation="sigmoid", kernel_regularizer=L2(0.01))
+    )
+    ```

+## Machine Learning Development